Buchdahl limits in theories with regular black holes: Conclusions

 We have shown that Buchdahl’s compactness bounds admit a rich and nontrivial generalization in higher-curvature theories whose vacuum sector is free of singularities.
 For QT gravities admitting regular black holes, we derived the stellar structure equations for generic perfect fluids and obtained analytic control over constant-density configurations.
 In this setting, the space of solutions is bounded by three distinct limiting regimes: stars with divergent central pressure, configurations with vanishing pressure, and stars whose radius coincides with the inner horizon of the corresponding regular black hole.

 Interestingly, all these bounds intersect at the mass and radius values of the extremal black hole.
 In the vicinity of this \emph{critical point}, all branches of solutions converge, and although the stellar radius and density can be very similar, the pressure can be radically different, both in magnitude and in sign.
 Along these lines, we highlight that when higher-curvature terms dominate the dynamics, the static stars must have negative pressures to balance gravity.
-Specifically, a family of these exotic stars is covered by horizons, therefore corresponding to black holes from the perspective of exterior observers.
+In fact, in Figs.~\ref{fig_D4} and~\ref{fig_D56} we observe that exotic stars (with negative pressure) appear either for large values of the higher-curvature couplings $\alpha$ compared to the squared Schwarzschild radius or are covered by a horizon, thus corresponding to black holes from the perspective of exterior observers.

 For more general matter profiles with monotonically decreasing mean density within a specific range of densities, we established a generalized Buchdahl inequality showing that maximal compactness, for each density profile, is again attained when the interior geometry becomes singular.
 Interestingly, constant-density stars do not have a universal value for compactness, as it increases for higher densities.
 Nevertheless, after imposing further assumptions for the theories under consideration---including an upper bound for the maximum value allowed for the mean density---, it can be proven that the subsequent absolute Buchdahl bound for compactness is indeed attained for a specific constant-density star.